riclolsen/json-scada/src/mqtt-sparkplug/README.md

             // "protocolSourceObjectAddress": "spBv1.0/group_id/edge_node_id/metric_name", // topic name/metric name, for NCMD (do not include NCMD)
-            "protocolSourceCommandDuration": 0, // no effect for sparkplug B "protocolSourceCommandUseSBO": false, // no effect for sparkplug B "kconv1": 1.0,
+            "protocolSourceCommandDuration": 0, // no effect for sparkplug B "protocolSourceCommandUseSBO": false, // no effect for sparkplug B "kconv1": 1.0, // conversion factor: multiplier
-            "kconv2": 0.0,
+            "kconv2": 0.0, // conversion factor: adder
         });

 ## Receive (Device) Commands Via Sparkplug B

-If commands are enabled for the connection and Sparkplug B is configured, all commands from the tags database are enabled automatically (even without _protocolDestinations_ defined).
+If commands are enabled for the connection and Sparkplug B is configured, all commands from the tags database are enabled automatically (even without _protocolDestinations_ defined!).
 In this case, commands are routed to other protocols.
 The tag is used as the Sparkplug B metric name.

 Commands will be listed in the metrics available on the DBIRTH message with the property _isCommand=true_.